gsuuon/note.nvim/README.md

 Write indent-scoped ideas / tasks / notes.
 You can set a template for daily notes (`:Note`) by creating `[note_root]/.note/daily_template`.
 You can also add spaces (`config.spaces = { '~', '~/myproject' }`) to set up different note root directories.

 ### Items
 A marker indicates their type or status.
 Indented tasks establish scope and indented properties attach to the outer item.
+Normal text that are't items will just be ignored by the item commands.

 #### Tasks
 `>` — current